baudisgroup/mecan4cna/manual.md

 ```
 -n, --normalize
 ```
-A flag option, when specified, the input file will be normalized as a separated file.
+A flag option, when specified, the input file will also be normalized and saved as a separated file.

 ### plot
 ```